TerrenceHo/git-workflow/README.md

 ### Master and Develop Branches

-To develop a feature, make a branch.
+To _develop_ a feature, make a branch.
 Branch naming semantics can be left up to the team, aside from these protected names: _master_, _develop_, and _patch_.
 (Patches will be discussed later)

 The _master_ branch should be stable.
-No one should be able to push directly to master.
-Any new member should be able to clone master, and run off the latest __stable__ version of your software, with no potential bugs.
+No one should be able to push directly to _master_.
+Any new member should be able to clone _master_, and run off the latest __stable__ version of your software, with no potential bugs.
 Why?
 The reason being, we require a branch to mark releases and tag versions with, a branch that is not constantly changed all the time.
 That way, no broken features are left on the _master_ branch.

 Instead, code is pushed to a _develop_ branch.
 The tip of _develop_ is always at least even with the _master_ branch, and almost always ahead in commits.
 When code is in _develop_ is ready for production, it is merged into _master_, tagged with a version, and marked as a release.

 This should almost always be a fast-forward merge, rather than a recursive merge.
-The illustration below shows a develop and master branch in action.
+The illustration below shows a _develop_ and _master_ branch in action.

 ![master_develop](https://nvie.com/img/main-branches@2x.png)